The Tenant Profile and Tenancy Agreement | Serviced Accommodation

-As you would the agreements that need to be in place for the serviced accommodation investment model are a lot more complicated than with other types of buy-to-let.
-Today Rob and Paul discuss tenants, tenant profiles, tenancy agreements and contracts that Residential Estates use with their investors and landlords.
+As you'd expect the agreements that need to be in place for the serviced accommodation investment model are a lot more complicated than with other types of buy-to-let.
+Today we discuss tenants, tenant profiles, tenancy agreements and look at the contracts Residential Estates use with their investors and landlords.

 The Tenant Profile and the Tenancy Agreement

 Rob: Hi, it's Rob from Property Investments UK.

 In today's video, we're going to be looking at serviced accommodation and how it works from a tenancy profile and also tenancy agreement, and the structure that's in place between the letting agents and also the investor client.